xcelt/smart-home/README.md

 ### Security Testing

 Testing the ability of RSA and Fernet encryption to withstand hash identification is at the heart of this project.
 Our team sought to build a comprehensive clienthub and server that could simulate actual smart device use, and then encrypt that program.
-Our goal was then to demonstrate that RSA and Ferent encryption hashes were harder to crack than SHA512 hashes.
+Our goal was then to demonstrate that RSA and Fernet encryption hashes were harder to crack than SHA512 hashes.

 RSA was chosen as an encryption key (Hamza & Kumar, 2020) because
 * it is asymmetric and has both public and private keys